discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Green teeth due to Hyperbilirubinemia

 Certain medical conditions are responsible for the improper development of enamel and dentin of the tooth.
-Diseases like hyperbilirubinia give a green or yellowish hue to the tooth.
-The parents might sought for treatment or remedies for the same.
+Diseases like hyperbilirubinemia give a green or yellowish hue to the tooth.
+The parents might seek for treatment or remedies for the same.

 Prevention and Treatment:

 If the milk teeth are affected, there is nothing that needs to be done.
-The discoloration can not be removed by brushing and the whitening agent should not be used in kids.
-Best is to wait for the permanent teeth to erupt and these permanent teeth ill not be green.
+The discolouration can not be removed by brushing.
+Whitening agents should not be used for kids.
+The best is to wait for the permanent teeth to erupt and if effected can be treated with esthetic procedures.

 8. Cavities